rsesek/mailpopbox/docs/install.md

         reserved ports that require root access to bind.
 Instead, mailpopbox binds these unprivileged ports and *iptables* will be used to route Internet traffic to the server.
 This is handled by the included systemd unit.
     - The `Hostname` is the MX server hostname.
-Multiple catch-all domains can be configured, but they will all share this MX hostname in e.g. the SMTP HELO.
+Multiple catch-all domains can be configured on a single server, but they will all share this MX hostname in e.g. the SMTP HELO.
     - The `Domain` is the domain name for which `*@yourdomain.com` will be set up.
     - The `MailboxPassword` is the password for the `mailbox@yourdomain.com` account, used to authenticate POP3 and outbound SMTP connections.
-Choose a strong password!
+Choose a strong (preferably random) password!
     - The `TLSKeyPath` and `TLSCertPath` are used to find the TLS certificate, which will be configured below.
     - The `MaildropPath` is where delivered messages are stored until they are POP'd off the server.

+## Configure DNS

+1. Add a DNS A record to `yourdomain.com`, configuring the subdomain `mx.yourdomain.com` to point to the public IP address of the server running mailpopbox.

+2. Set or change the DNS MX record of `yourdomain.com` to point to `mx.yourdomain.com`.

+Changes to DNS can take up between 1 and 24 hours to propagate.
+The DNS entries need to be configured in order to continue installation.

 ## Setup Automatic TLS Certificates

 This guide will assume that your instance of mailpopbox is running on a system that also has a web server running.
 The web server will be used to host [ACME certificate](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) challenges.
 I recommend the [lego](https://github.com/go-acme/lego) tool for certificate management.

-If you already have a mechanism to get certificates, you can use that and just adjust the paths in `config.json`.
+> If you already have a mechanism to get certificates, you can use that and just adjust the paths in
+> `config.json`.
+Also be sure to configure a hook for your auto-renew mechanism to restart mailpopbox
+> when a new certificate is installed.

 1. Install [lego](https://github.com/go-acme/lego) on the server.